szTheory/startingperl.com/README.md

 ### Books

 Perl's not on a hype cycle right now, so you can snag its best books for bargain prices.
 And because Perl is an incredibly stable language, they're still relevant.
 A lot of these books are even free online.
-But paper books have great information density, you can quickly look things up with their index, and they help you get away from the computer screen for a bit.
+But paper books have great information density, you can quickly look things up from their index, and they help you get away from the computer screen for a bit.

 - [Beginning Perl](https://www.goodreads.com/book/show/13837737-beginning-perl) - A comprehensive reference and modern introduction to Perl.

 - [Effective Perl Programming, 2nd edition](https://www.goodreads.com/book/show/946128.Effective_Perl_Programming) - A list of expert tips that will have you quickly writing great Perl code.
-This is to Perl what the legendary "Effective C++" is to that language.
+This is to Perl what the legendary "Effective C++" is to C++.

-- [Modern Perl, 4th edition](https://www.goodreads.com/book/show/10198038-modern-perl) - A short book to quickly bring you up to speed on modern best practices Perl.
+- [Modern Perl, 4th edition](https://www.goodreads.com/book/show/10198038-modern-perl) - A short book to quickly bring you up to speed on modern "best practices" Perl.
 Also available online [for free](http://modernperlbooks.com/books/modern_perl_2016/index.html).

 - [Programming Perl, 4th edition](https://www.goodreads.com/book/show/154155.Programming_Perl) - The official reference.
 It's a massive tome and you can get it for \$10.

 - [Higher Order Perl](https://www.goodreads.com/book/show/86365.Higher_Order_Perl) - A classic book on functional programming in Perl.
 More relevant than ever with the rise of multi-core CPUs.
 Also available online for [for free](https://hop.perl.plover.com/book/).

-- [Mastering Perl, 2nd edition](https://www.goodreads.com/book/show/583634.Mastering_Perl) - Advanced techniques for the working Perl programmer, like secure programming techniques, debugging, profiling, benchmarking, configuration, logging, and error reporting.
+- [Mastering Perl, 2nd edition](https://www.goodreads.com/book/show/583634.Mastering_Perl) - Advanced techniques for the working Perl programmer, like secure programming, debugging, profiling, benchmarking, configuration, logging, and error reporting.

 ### Getting Help